opencv/opencv/platforms/nuget/README.md

 # Building the NuGet package for OpenCV

 This repository helps generate the OpenCV Nuget package.
+The generated .targets, .nuspec and .nupkg files are excluded here, but a sample [nupkg file can be viewed online](https://drive.google.com/file/d/1-rMDqsAbpoUVXg601yGZWCW0TIuUr2Dg/view?usp=sharing)

 ## Pre-requisites
 - CMake